-Exclusion(s): BAE242 and ECE242
+Exclusion(s): BAE242 and ECE242 Semester: Usually offered in the Winter

 PSE236 COGNITION AND LEARNING

 This course is concerned with the basic mental processes involved in learning and information processing.
 Topics include the basic and fundamental processes involved in learning and in cognition, including mind design, cognitive aspect of learning theories, attention, short-term and long-term memory, and higher mental processes of knowledge and language.
 The course incorporates three in-class laboratory exercises.
 Each lab includes running an assigned experiment, subsequent data collection and analysis, and write up as an experimental study using APA format.
 Students will use concepts of decision-making to analyze military situations.